Jean-Serge/my_config/xmobar/README.md

 My configuration is very simple, it prints your current window, your resources state (CPU, Swap and RAM) and the current date.

+Apparently, it's impossible to automatically run XMobar on multiple screen.
+It may be possible to run 2 session of XMobar it's not what I expected.

 ## Requirements

-+ I you haven't did it yet, install xmobar :
+I you haven't did it yet, install xmobar :

 	# On ArchLinux